xiao99xiao/CCNStatusItem/ReadMe.md

 ## Requirements

 `CCNStatusItemView` was written using ARC and "modern" Objective-C 2.
-At the moment it has been tested only on OS X 10.10 Yosemite, but it should run on 10.9, too.
+At the moment it has been tested only on OS X 10.10 Yosemite and 10.9 Mavericks.

 ## Contribution